-Department of General, Visceral, Vascular Surgery and Traumatology (300553)
+Department of General, Abdominal, Vascular Surgery and Traumatology (300553)

-In the field of general and abdominal surgery, the physicians of the department have a wide range of surgical techniques.
-These interventions are often laparoscopic, i.e. they are performed by means of the so-called keyhole technique.
-This sparing technique is also available for many patients who need complex abdominal surgery, e.g. operations on the stomach, colon or thorax.
-The department is especially focused on the treatment of benign and malignant intestinal tumors.
-The doctors of the department operate patients with bowel cancer in accordance with the latest scientific and technical achievements.
+The department's doctors have a wide range of surgical methods in the field of general and abdominal surgery.
+The interventions are mostly performed using laparoscopic techniques.
+These sparing techniques are also used in complex operations on such abdominal organs as the stomach, colon or thorax.
+The special focus in the department is on the treatment of benign and malignant intestinal tumors.
+The department's doctors treat patients with bowel cancer in accordance with the very latest scientific recommendations and technological advances.

-In addition to the treatment of malignant intestinal tumors, the specialists of the department deal with the treatment of esophageal, stomach, pancreatic and liver cancer.
-Also, to provide medical treatment of malignancies, doctors install port systems.
-The patients with inflammatory bowel diseases (Crohn's disease, ulcerative colitis) receive treatment that corresponds to all current recommendations (in cooperation with gastroenterologists).
-In this case, preference is also given to minimally invasive surgical techniques.
+Along with the treatment of malignant bowel tumors, the department's specialists deal with the treatment of esophageal, stomach, pancreatic and liver cancers.
+The installation of port systems for the medical treatment of malignant tumors is also carried out here.
+The patients with inflammatory bowel disease (Crohn's disease, ulcerative colitis) receive treatment, which meets all relevant recommendations, in collaboration with gastroenterologists.
+In this case, the preference is also given to minimally invasive surgical techniques.

-The range of surgical services of the Department of Vascular Surgery comprises all interventions on the abdominal aorta and its branches below the renal arteries.
-To prevent strokes, the medical team of the department also performs operations to treat carotid artery stenosis.
-The service range of the department also includes conservative and surgical treatment of circulatory disorders in leg arteries, especially in smokers and diabetics.
+The department's vascular surgeons specialize in interventions on the abdominal aorta and its branches below the renal arteries.
+The department's team also performs interventions to treat carotid artery stenosis, which aim to prevent stroke.
+The department’s service range also includes conservative and surgical treatments for circulatory disorders of the lower limbs, especially in smokers and patients with diabetes mellitus.

 - Esophageal surgery